How to Make Worm Compost in Three Easy Steps

 Coco Coir Bedding Materials

-Step One: Buying Worms and a Worm Bin
+Step 1: Buying Worms and a Worm Bin

 Like anything, you can spend as much as you want on a worm bin setup.
 Pre-manufactured, multi-tiered worm bins are offered by several brands, but a suitable home can be made from a plastic Rubbermaid storage tote for less than ten dollars.
 A twelve-gallon storage tote is ample for one to two pounds of worms.
-Red Wigglers, Eisenia foetida, are readily available from many .
-They usually cost about twenty-five dollars a pound. online sources
+Red Wigglers, Eisenia foetida, are readily available from many online sources.
+They usually cost about $25 a pound.

 Many worm owners prefer adding shredded coconut fibers, coir, or sterile, compressed soil.
 I believe a blend of coir and newspaper is best.